manuakasam/ZF2_3_QuickStart_Rewrite/zend_db_sql_and_hydrator.md

 }
 ```

 The `find()` function looks really similar to the `findAll()` function.
-There's just two simple differences.
-Firstly we
+There's just three simple differences.
+Firstly
-need to add a condition to the query to only select one row.
+we need to add a condition to the query to only select one row.
 This is done using the `where()` function of the `Sql`
 object.
+Then we also check if the `$result` has a row in it through `getAffectedRows()`.
+The return statement then will
-The return statement then will be hydrated using the injected hydrator into the prototype that is also injected.
+be hydrated using the injected hydrator into the prototype that has also been injected.

 This time, when we do not find a row we will throw an `\Exception` so that the application will easily be able to handle
 the scenario.